trifle-io/trifle-io/docs/trifle-docs/index.md

 Static Site Generators are awesome at what they do.
 I know, I've used them for a long time.
 Unfortunately they are _a bit_ cumberstone when customisation is necessary.
 On the other end of a spectrum are Content Management Systems.
 They are great at managing content.
 Unfortunately they are _a bit_ overkill when all your content is static (and somewhat technical).

-`Trifle::Docs` fills the void between these two.
+`Trifle::Docs` lies somewhere in between these two, but slightly on the static side of spectrum.
 It is a _way too_ simple tool for developers who want to integrate documentation or blog into their Ruby/Rails website without storing content in database or learning custom templating language/structure.
-It's for everyone who wants to make UX of your website seamless.
+This allows them to make UI/UX of their website seamless.

 > Oh, and did you know that this documentation is build on top of `Trifle::Docs`?
 Yup, you can check it out, this source code is [public](https://github.com/trifle-io/trifle-io).